 A Dangerous Method (2011)

-Psychology discovers hidden meaning(s) behind human actions and thought processes.
+Psychology discovers hidden meaning(s) behind human actions and thought-processes.
 That process inevitably entails delving deep into a human psyche, discerning people’s true intentions and motivations behind certain actions.
 A film about psychology, psychiatry, Freudian psychoanalysis or any mental illness cannot possibly proceed successfully without exploring, or at least attempting to explore, in some depth some of the psychological concepts.
 In this regard, ‘A Dangerous Method’ is doomed from the very beginning.
-The film lacks any hint on intellectual probing into the fascinating concept of a human mind.
-It is clear that Cronenberg here thought it somehow unnecessary to go deep as he did, for example, in such a psychologically intense movie as ‘Spider’ (2002).
-However, ‘A Dangerous Method’ is precisely that sort of film where such an approach is needed.The film is really a psychoanalysis session for complete dummies.
-Although there are talks in the movie on such topics as a creative dream interpretation and consciousness’s defence mechanisms, unfortunately, ‘A Dangerous Method’ does not explore these terms fully or links them in any way to the story at hand.
+The film lacks any hint on intellectual probing into the fascinating concept of the human mind.
+Somehow, Cronenberg here thought it would be unnecessary to go “deeper” and explore the subject, as he had previously done in psychologically-intense ‘Spider’ (2002).
+However, ‘A Dangerous Method’ is precisely that sort of a film where such an approach is most needed.
+In sum, the film ends up being a psychoanalysis session for complete dummies.
+Although there are talks in the movie on such topics as “creative dream interpretation” and “consciousness’s defence mechanisms”, ‘A Dangerous Method’ does very little to explore these terms fully or link them in any way to the story at hand.

-If the working relationship between Freud and Jung is portrayed as lacking any substantial conflicts or other forms of excitement, the relationship between Spielrein and Jung is shown to be an even duller one.
+The film’s portrayal of the relationship between Freud and Jung is also contrived and misleading.
+The viewer is taken through the psychoanalysts’ major points of disagreements, including Jung’s fascination with mysticism and Freud’s rigid categorisation.
+However, the film does it in such a brief, tiresome fashion, it becomes uninteresting to watch.
+And, if the working relationship between Freud and Jung is portrayed as lacking any substantial conflicts or other forms of excitement, the relationship between Spielrein and Jung in the film is even duller to contemplate.
 It is almost impossible to discern any strong feelings of affection between the two characters, and their mutual attraction seems to be a purely sexual one.
-However, even the main characters’ encounters in bed are presented as nothing more than instances of unexciting and brief BDSM activities, the depictions of which are ‘clinically’ and unimaginatively presented.
-Throughout the whole film it is very hard to believe that Jung and Spielrein’s physical attraction ever progressed to the stage of being anything more.
-Jung and Spielrein’s brief reunion at the end of the film, when they voice their ‘supposed’ regrets, is pitiful to watch, not least because it is hard to sympathise with Jung or Spielberg’s feelings throughout the movie.
+Even the main characters’ bed encounters are presented as nothing more than brief instances of unexciting BDSM sessions, the depictions of which are “clinical” and unimaginative.
+Throughout the film, it is very hard to believe that Jung and Spielrein’s physical attraction ever progressed to being anything more.
+Jung and Spielrein’s brief reunion at the end of the film, when they voice their “supposed” regrets is painful to watch, not least because it was hard to sympathise/empathise with Jung or Spielberg and their feelings throughout the film.

-With all due respect to Cronenberg, A Dangerous Method’ could have been so much more than it actually is, especially taking into account such a fascinating working relationship to explore and such an interesting topic as psychoanalysis to play with; the film only becomes enjoyable in an intellectual or emotional way if one mentally accords to this film much more meaning that it is actually there.
+In sum, ‘A Dangerous Method’ could have been so much more than it actually is, especially taking into account such a fascinating working relationship to explore and such an interesting topic as psychoanalysis to play with; the film only becomes enjoyable in an intellectual or emotional way if one mentally accords to this film much more meaning that it is actually there.
 5/10